BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: Related Work

 Previous studies have taken various global pooling approaches: VGGish\cite{hershey2017cnn}, OpenL3\cite{cramer2019openl3}, and COALA\cite{favory2020coala} flatten frequency bins, time frames, and channels into a single embedding vector.
 COLA\cite{saeed2020cola}, TRILL\cite{shor2020trill}, ESResNe(X)t-fbsp\cite{guzhov2021esresnext}, and Fonseca et al.\cite{fonseca2020uclser20} use the global average or max pooling commonly used in image CNNs.

 Other approaches average frequency first and then summarize time.
-PANNs'\cite{kong2020panns} CNN14 model first averages the frequency\footnote{ \url{https://github.com/qiuqiangkong/audioset_tagging_cnn/blob/master/pytorch/models.py\#L215}}, and applies a temporal pooling, which we refer to as \textit{temporal mean+max pooling} hereafter.
-It first applies both temporal mean- and max-pooling in parallel, then sums both embeddings as the output embedding.
+PANNs'\cite{kong2020panns} CNN14 model first averages the frequency\footnote{ \url{https://github.com/qiuqiangkong/audioset_tagging_cnn/blob/master/pytorch/models.py\#L215}}.
+Then, it applies a temporal pooling operation, which we refer to as \textit{temporal mean+max pooling} hereafter, that calculates a sum of both temporal mean- and max-pooling as the resulting output.
 Fonseca et al. \cite{fonseca2021improving} also used frequency average pooling first and then applied temporal max pooling.
-Ford et al.\cite{ford2019deepresidual} proposed to add an attention module for summarizing the output of frequency average pooling.
+Ford et al.\cite{ford2019deepresidual} proposed adding an attention module to summarize the output of frequency average pooling.

-All these approaches apply flattening, max, or averaging operation, which can hurt the information needed for downstream tasks.
+All these approaches apply flattening, max, or averaging operations, which can impair the information needed for downstream tasks.
 For example, averaging along frequency hides information about frequency patterns that can be crucial to tasks such as speaker age estimation.